C-Dr4gon/SSHBurglar/README.md

 ![image](https://user-images.githubusercontent.com/103941010/194731160-b3a471f2-12b9-4a7c-82e6-733f479cf4d6.png)

+## SSH_BREACH()

-## SSH_BREACH(): After passing the anonymity test, the program will execute a brute-force attack with Hydra, via the SSH protocol on the VPS.
+After passing the anonymity test, the program will execute a brute-force attack with Hydra, via the SSH protocol on the VPS.

 If the attack succeeds, the cracked users will be displayed, and the program will ask for the preferred user and password the user wants to use.